August 20, 2019

 - 9% were reported within Financial Services

 In Verizon’s 2019 Data Breach Investigations Report, healthcare was the only industry where the insider threat created more data breaches than external attacks (59% of data breaches are associated with internal actors).
-According to Verizon, mis-delivery was the most common type of human error that led to data breaches, making up 15% of all data breaches affecting healthcare organizations.
+According to Verizon, mis-delivery was the most common type of human error that led to data breaches, making up 15% of all data breaches affecting healthcare organisations.

 Pepper continues: “The healthcare sector persistently tops the list when analysing the sectors affected by data breaches.
 This is very concerning, especially given the nature of the data.
 Why this particular industry continues to suffer from internal breaches is worrying and the sector must quickly take action to identify how it can work towards mitigating the insider threat.”